The Neurosurgical Residency Program at Inova Fairfax Medical Campus accepts one (1) categorical resident annually.

 Medical Student Clerkship

-Medical students have the opportunity to participate in a five-week clerkship in the Department of Neurosciences to enhance their skills in evaluating, diagnosing, and treating neurological patients.
+Medical students have the opportunity to participate in a four-week clerkship in the Department of Neurosciences to enhance their skills in evaluating, diagnosing, and treating neurological patients.

 Programmatic Continuing Medical Educational Lectures